MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 To run the test, do a refresh in the Power Query Editor.

 ![Image with the location of the refresh button emphasized](./media/multiple-queries/refresh-preview.png)

-In this example, you’ll have only a single M evaluation that happens when you refresh the Power Query Editor preview.
-If the duplicate requests occur at this point, then they’re somehow inherent in the way the query is authored.
-If not, and if you enable the settings above one-by-one, you can then observe at what point the duplicate requests start occurring.